About us

 Billy - AKA Peter, AKA fantastically rare seabird finder and seal botherer.
 Rumours that his girlfriend can balance a ball on her nose are completely untrue

 Richard - has to show his passport when crossing the Cornwall/Devon border.
-Resident gull expert and douser of "flames" when the unwise get too enthusiastic.
+Resident gull expert and douser of "flames" when the unwise get too enthusiastic

 "I never realised there was so much birdlife around St Ives until I joined this group!
 A friendly and knowledgeable bunch."

-A happy invented person and review
+A completely invented person and review